Glumboi/GlumSak/README.md

 This project is highly inspired from emusak-ui  by CapitaineJSparrow.
 With the difference that I did all the things from ground up myself.
 This is probably my biggest and most time consuming project, but I really enjoy developing it.

-A special thanks to all the people in Sin's cove that motivated me over the past 1-2 weeks making this project happen.

-And another special thanks to Sin himself for supporting me and this project by buying me a server to test around with and for having such a cool community.

 # What can it do?
   - Install keys, shaders and firmwares to yuzu (shader not supported currently) and ryu with only a few clicks!